Shingles (herpes zoster) vaccine

 You may experience minor side effects following vaccination.
 Most reactions are mild and last no more than a couple of days and you will recover without any problems.

-Talk to your vaccination provider about possible side effects of shingles vaccines, or if you have possible side effects that worry you.
+Talk to your health professional about possible side effects of shingles vaccines, or if you have possible side effects that worry you.

 The Consumer Medicine Information available on the Therapeutic Goods Administration website lists the ingredients and side effects of each vaccine.